-Dr. Jutkowitz is an Assistant Professor of Health Services, Policy & Practice.
+Dr. Jutkowitz is an Associate Professor of Health Services, Policy & Practice.
 His research is focused on understanding the value and quality of care delivered to vulnerable populations with an emphasis on the role of the informal and formal long-term care system.
 To that end, he has prospectively and retrospectively evaluated the cost-effectiveness of nondrug interventions aimed at helping older adults and caregivers.
 In addition, he has evaluated the effect of dementia on Medicare expenditures, he has conducted systematic reviews on the quality and effectiveness of interventions to prevent cognitive decline, and he has developed a novel microsimulation that predicts dementia progression and associated costs.

 He received his Ph.D. in health services research, policy, and administration with a focus on health decision science from the University of Minnesota.